pytorch/torchtune/docs/source/tutorials/multinode.rst

 More machines means more memory!
 This is cool for several reasons:

 1. **Bigger models**: With more memory, you can train larger models such as `Llama3.1 405B <https://ai.meta.com/blog/meta-llama-3-1/>`_, `Deepseek-V3 <https://www.deepseek.com/>`_, and more.
-2. **Longer data**: More many tasks like writing code, it's helpful to have long context lengths; however longer context length means more memory needed for activations.
+2. **Longer data**: For many fine-tuning tasks like writing code, it's helpful to have long context lengths; however longer context length means more memory needed for activations.
 3. **Higher quality**: With more memory, you can do full parameter updates (not LoRA) and use optimizers like `AdamW <https://pytorch.org/docs/stable/generated/torch.optim.AdamW.html>`_ (not low-precision optimizers), both of which can potentially improve the quality of your training.
 4. **Faster training**: With the ability to fit more data in memory, you can use higher batch sizes *and* turn off memory optimizations like :ref:`activation checkpointing<glossary_act_ckpt>` thereby decreasing the time it takes for training to complete.

 .. note::

-    **Low inter-node bandwidth & FSDP** We utilize `Fully Sharded Data Parallel <https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/>`_ to distribute models over multiple devices.
-In order to distribute training, FSDP runs an `all-gather <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#allgather>`_ operation for each forward pass and an all-gather plus a `scatter-reduce <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#reducescatter>`_ operation for each backwards pass.
+    **Low inter-node bandwidth & FSDP** We utilize PyTorch's **Fully Sharded Data Parallel** to distribute models over multiple devices.
+In order to distribute training, FSDP runs an `all-gather <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#allgather>`_ operation for each forward pass and an all-gather (usually) plus a `reduce-scatter <https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html#reducescatter>`_ operation for each backwards pass.
 These operations (usually) block training from continuing until completed and with a slow inter-node connection, training speed may be reduced.
 For more on this, please refer to `this Github Issue <https://github.com/pytorch/pytorch/issues/102434>`_.

 Training Llama3.3 70B on 2 nodes